 - Clarify your professional goals

-- Learning how to conduct yourself in an informational interview and to prepare a targeted resume
+- Learn how to conduct yourself in an informational interview

-- Receiving constructive feedback for growth and improvement
+- Listen to constructive feedback for growth and improvement

 Responsibilities of a Mentee

 - Mentees must attend the informal mixer in October 2018 to meet potential mentors.
 Mentees may also request informational interviews with potentials mentors during the selection process.